Topic 4 Exercises

 Scanner exercise = new Scanner(System.in);

-//Now we need to ask the user to input a day of the week
+//Now we need to ask the user to enter a day of the week

 System.out.println("Enter a day of the week");